Want to know how to play Irish Poker? Whether you’re looking for the poker variant, or the drinking game with the same name, we’ve got you covered.

 What is Irish Poker?

-Irish Poker is a fun variant that’s mostly played in the United Kingdom and Ireland.
-It’s basically a mash-up of Texas Hold’em and Omaha.
+Irish Poker is a fun variant that’s mostly played at UK poker sites and Ireland.
+It’s basically a mash-up of playing Texas Hold’em and Omaha.

-All players initially receive four hole cards, just like in Omaha.
+All players initially receive four hole cards, just like when playing Omaha.
 However, two of these are discarded after the flop betting is complete.

 In addition, there’s also a drinking game that’s often called Irish Poker.
 This involves guessing the texture of the flop, with alcohol-based forfeits for incorrect guesses.